Review Analysis Conclusion

 Tooth Count and Swing Arc Tradeoffs

 The number of teeth inside the ratcheting pawl determines how far you must swing the handle before the mechanism engages again.
 A 72-tooth design produces roughly a 5-degree arc, while a 90-tooth mechanism can drop that figure closer to 4 degrees.
 In open engine bays the difference is minor, yet inside suspension towers or behind dashboards those extra degrees save time and frustration.
-Finer-tooth sets often current Amazon listing detail more and require slightly more meticulous maintenance because the smaller teeth generate higher contact stress, but for tight-space work the precision is worthwhile.
+Finer-tooth sets often cost more and require slightly more meticulous maintenance because the smaller teeth generate higher contact stress, but for tight-space work the precision is worthwhile.

 Fixed Head vs. Flex Head